XML: 2.0

+MicroXML

+In 2012, James Clark (technical lead of the XML Working Group) and John Cowan (editor of the XML 1.1 specification) formed the MicroXML Community Group within the W3C and published MicroXML, a specification for a significantly reduced subset of XML.
+MicroXML provides a much simpler core syntax by stripping away many features of full XML, such as document type declarations and CDATA sections, while ensuring XML namespace validity by disallowing names conflicting with namespace prefixing.

 Binary XML

-The World Wide Web Consortium also has an XML Binary Characterization Working Group doing preliminary research into use cases and properties for a binary encoding of XML Information Set.
-The working group is not chartered to produce any official standards.
-Since XML is by definition text-based, ITU-T and ISO are using the name Fast Infoset for their own binary format (ITU-T Rec.
-X.891 and ISO/IEC 24824-1) to avoid confusion.
+Due to the verbosity of textual XML, various binary formats have been proposed as compact representations for XML: Fast Infoset, based on ASN.1, was published as an international standard by the ITU-T in 2005, and later by ISO.
+Efficient XML Interchange (EXI), a binary XML format originally developed by AgileDelta, was adopted as a W3C recommendation in 2011, with a second edition published in 2014.

 Criticism

 XML and its extensions have regularly been criticized for verbosity, complexity and redundancy.

 Mapping the basic tree model of XML to type systems of programming languages or databases can be difficult, especially when XML is used for exchanging highly structured data between applications, which was not its primary design goal.
 However, XML data binding systems allow applications to access XML data directly from objects representing a data structure of the data in the programming language used, which ensures type safety, rather than using the DOM or SAX to retrieve data from a direct representation of the XML itself.
 This is accomplished by automatically creating a mapping between elements of the XML schema XSD of the document and members of a class to be represented in memory.

 Other criticisms attempt to refute the claim that XML is a self-describing language (though the XML specification itself makes no such claim).

-JSON, YAML, and S-Expressions are frequently proposed as simpler alternatives (see Comparison of data serialization formats) that focus on representing highly structured data rather than documents, which may contain both highly structured and relatively unstructured content.
-However, W3C standardized XML schema specifications offer a broader range of structured XSD data types compared to simpler serialization formats and offer modularity and reuse through XML namespaces.
+JSON, YAML, and S-Expressions are frequently proposed as simpler alternatives (see Comparison of data-serialization formats) that focus on representing highly structured data rather than documents, which may contain both highly structured and relatively unstructured content.
+However, W3C-standardized XML schema specifications offer a broader range of structured XSD data types compared to simpler serialization formats and offer modularity and reuse through XML namespaces.